nicoleefleming/Numerical-Solutions-of-Differential-Equations/SoftwareManual/findCoeffs.md

       -0.09259259259259256
       0.001714677640603568

-The first section of three shows the values found for the original equation, and is printed as expected, matching the work done by hand.
+The first section of three shows the values found for the original equation, and is printed as expected, matching the work computed prior to running.
+As do the second and third.
+The answers differ by the amount of digits displayed.
-The work done by hand differs by a few zeros, but the numbers are similar.
-The second and third are accurate to what was done by hand as well.
 This is for one case, using the above specified values to pass into the function.

 **Implementation/Code:** The following is the code for findCoeffs